 One of the most shocking incidents of the notorious Blasphemy laws in Pakistan was the assassination of the Punjab Governor – Salman Taseer, who was brutally shot dead by his own security staff.
 The murderer, Mumtaz Qadri, believed Salman Taseer to have backed blasphemies against the Prophet Mohammed, allegedly made by a member of minority Christian community girl, Aasia Bibi.

 Aasia Bibi was accused of and consequently convicted of blasphemy, after allegations by Muslim neighbours that she insulted Islam.
-Apparently, Aasia Bibi had an elongated argument with her neighbours a day before the fictitious allegations were leveled against her.
+Apparently, Aasia Bibi had an elongated argument with her neighbours a day before the fictitious allegations were levelled against her.
 Punjab Governor – Salman Taseer possibly smelled the “revenge” factors which had been true for most blasphemy cases in Pakistan, and requested for a presidential pardon, deeming the law too oppressive.

 History of Blasphemy Laws in Pakistan